-On February 13, 2006, the District entered into an Inter-local Agreement with Bay Laurel whereby Bay Laurel agreed to issue Series 2006 Bonds - as discussed in Note 6.
+On February 13, 2006, the District entered into an Inter-local Agreement with Bay Laurel whereby Bay Laurel agreed to issue Series 2006 Bonds - as discussed in Note 7.
 According to the terms of the agreements, Bay Laurel loaned a part of the proceeds of the Bond issuance to the District to finance the cost of the acquisition of the Developer's rights or interest in the Development Improvements, including the real property acquisitions and other related purposes, the terms of which are outlined in the Development Improvement Acquisition Agreement entered between the District and Bay Laurel on May 4, 2006.
-This agreement has been extended with the issuance of Series 2016 Refunding Bonds and the issuance of Series 2022 Refunding Bonds.
+This agreement has been extended with the issuance of Series 2016 Refunding Bonds.